owenlim225/owenlim225/README.md

 Hi there, I'm Owen! 🙋‍♂️.

-I'm 19 years old currently studying programming. ✨
+College student currently studying programming. ✨

 - 👯 I’m looking to collaborate on a future indie game
-- 🌱 I’m currently learning ...

 - **` Student Developer`**